The negative effects of having low self-esteem are numerous.

 You may think that pursuing success is for your best interest, but you are actually doing it to avoid feeling unworthy.
 So in other words, you are controlled by low self-esteem.
 Your low self-esteem determines what actions you take, not you.

-Below are some effects of low self-esteem.
-It’s not comprehensive.
+This list is not comprehensive.
 But every time you are unsure if you are acting out of low self-esteem, you can ask yourself:

 “Am I doing this to make me feel worthy or is this the best thing to do at this moment?”